 Team rituals encourage people to embrace their vulnerability — they make it easier to admit that nobody’s perfect.

-At Spotify, teams arrange regular ‘fail-fikas’ (Fika is the Swedish word for having coffee and a chat together).
+At Spotify, teams arrange regular ‘fail-fikas’ (Fika is the Swedish word for having a coffee and a chat together).
 In those fikas, the digital music company makes it okay for people to address and learn from their mistakes.

 Spotify actively encourages its engineers to try new things.
 The Swedish company acknowledges that failure is part of success; its employees cannot afford not to fail.